vaibhavsagar/website/drafts/trees-that-shrink.md

 void = error "Attempt to evaluate void"
 ```

-Now we can define `ExpUD` (UD for undecorated) using `Int` for our `Var` like we originally wanted and `Void` for all other extension points.
-It might get frustrating to construct and work with these values by hand, so we can use pattern synonyms to ease this pain!
+Now we can define `ExpUD` (UD for "undecorated") using `Int` for our `Var` like we originally wanted and `Void` for all other extension points.
+It might get frustrating to construct and work with these values by hand, so we can use pattern synonyms to ease this pain.

 ```haskell